Java-F23/Game-Store-System/README.md

 - `Activity_3`: Serves as the Login window
 - `Activity_4`: Serves as the Admin controll windown
 - `Activity_5`: Serves as the Player window
+- `Activity_XController`: for each of the above activities, they have there own controllers to support the MVC design pattern

 ## Getting Started